-For years (well, decades) the steak world’s been caught in a porterhouse-sized argument.
+For decades, the steak world has been caught in a porterhouse-sized argument.
 On one side: legions of chefs, grill-masters, and steak traditionalists who insist steaks taste better with the bone left in.
-On the other: a vocal handful steak aficionados who say it doesn’t make a lick of difference.
+On the other: a vocal handful of steak aficionados who say it doesn’t make a lick of difference.

 Thankfully, after years of debate, the argument’s reaching its close.
 In recent years, food scientists and grill-fiends alike – including barbecue whisperer Craig “Meathead” Goldwyn, food-science scion J. Kenji-Lopez, and even the Meat Science team at Texas A&M’s Agricultural and Life Sciences Department – have set out to tackle this issue once and for all.

 Below we include the case for bone-in, the case for bone-out, and the truth behind whether the rib in your tomahawk rib-eye makes a difference to your steak’s flavor.

 The Case For Bone-In Steak

 Talk to the majority of chefs, grillers, and meat-lovers and they’ll all tell you the same thing: of course your steak tastes better with the bone.
 The reason for this, they claim, is that flavor contained in the bone gets transferred to the steak and soaks into its meat as you cook your steak.

 All bones (steak bones included) are full of a substance called marrow.
 In steaks, marrow comes in two forms: red marrow and yellow marrow.
 The yellow marrow in steak bones is positively delicious.
 Cowboys used to call this prairie butter, and it’s one of the most underused, underappreciated ingredients out there.

 Bone-in advocates say that when you cook your steak, this yellow marrow seeps through the bone and into your meat, giving it a smoother, more buttery flavor.

 The Case For Why Bones Don’t Matter

 Those arguing against bone-in aren’t saying you should definitely cook your steak bone-out, they’re saying it doesn’t make a difference either way.